stefanzweifel/sidecar-browsershot/README.md

 After finishing the Sidecar setup process, you will have received a couple of `SIDECAR_*` environment variables.
 Add these credentials to `testbench.yaml` and `.env`.

 Now we can deploy our local `BrowsershotFunction` to AWS Lambda.
-Run the following command in your terminal, before executing the test suite.
+Run the following command in your terminal, before executing the testsuite.

 ```bash
 ./vendor/bin/testbench sidecar-browsershot:setup